-A special type of urinalysis can also be used to screen for Cushing’s disease.
-Jasmine had that done recently.
-Her urine cortisol : creatinine ratio was measured.
+A special type of urinalysis can also screen for Cushing’s disease.
+Jasmine had that done.
+We measured her creatine to cortisol ratio.
 While this test is not conclusive for Cushing’s disease, affected dogs will usually have abnormal results.

-Like any other diagnostic tool, urinalysis is open to interpretation and further testing might be needed if the findings are inconclusive.
+Like any other diagnostic tool, urinalysis is open to interpretation.
+Further testing might be necessary if the findings are inconclusive.

 What is Urinalysis?